fassko/fassko.github.io/Content/blog/solidity-account-abstraction.md

 Coworkers and DAO members can share accounts, simplifying multi-signature interactions.

-When implementing account abstraction, it is crucial to thoroughly test and ensure that the smart contracts are written securely and accurately. smart contracts are inherently more susceptible to hacks than externally owned accounts that rely on private keys for security.
+When implementing account abstraction, it is crucial to thoroughly test and ensure that the smart contracts are written securely and accurately.
+Smart contracts are inherently more susceptible to hacks than externally owned accounts that rely on private keys for security.
 This poses a significant risk when employing a sophisticated mechanism to pay for transaction fees on behalf of users.

 ## TL;DR

 Proposed in ERC-4337, account abstraction is a paradigm shift for Ethereum's usability, security, and user-friendliness.
-I'ts success is dependent on the community's adoption rate.
+It's success is dependent on the community's adoption rate.

 ## Links